10779692/GRAPQL-API-NODE-SERVER/README.md

   }
 }`

-13. To run a deletePost mutation, use the following schema:
+13. To run a deletePost mutation, use the following mutation:

     `mutation {
   deletePost(